 Also keep in mind that fire pits can be a long-lasting addition to your backyard, so choose carefully.
 If you want a less-permanent option, there are plenty of portable models available for smaller spaces or occasional use.

-The best fire pit for the backyard can be a prominent part of your decor.
+The best fire pit for the backyard can also be a prominent part of your decor.
 Look for those that complement your outdoor space or furniture.
-For a fresh start with a cohesive and stylish look, consider a fire pit patio sets that includes chairs and other accessories.
+For a fresh start with a cohesive and stylish look, consider fire pit patio sets that include chairs and other accessories.

-Add warmth and elegance to your outdoor entertaining with a round metal fire pit.
+- Add warmth and elegance to your outdoor entertaining with a round metal fire pit.
 A deep pit bowl will generate heat on a chilly evening.
-Fire pit bowls are typically lightweight units, making it easy to move out of the way in smaller spaces.
+Fire pit bowls are typically lightweight units, making them easy to move out of the way in smaller spaces.

-benefits and disadvantages and some fire pits are able to use more than one kind of fuel.
+There are different types of fire pits and different types of fuel.
+Each fuel type has benefits and disadvantages.
+Some fire pits are able to use more than one kind of fuel.

 The wood vs. gas debate is mostly a matter of personal preference.
 A gas fire pit burns cleaner and turns on and off with the flip of a switch.
 Some models have controls to adjust flame height.
 Gas fire pits commonly use liquid propane, which is available in refillable tanks.
 Natural gas is an option for some fire pits and they must be connected to the home’s gas line.

 - Gel fuel creates the flames on many smaller tabletop fire pits and fire bowls.
-This type is used primarily for ambient lighting or an decoration accent and not as an outdoor heating source.
+This type is used primarily for ambient lighting or as a decorative accent.
+It is not an outdoor heating source.

 - Bio-ethanol fuel is a clean-burning option for some types of fire pits and outdoor fireplaces.